photo: Matthew Lloy

 Ladane Nasseri is a journalist, writer and nonfiction instructor.

-Ladane (pronounced LA-dan) has been based in and reported from Tehran, Beirut, Muscat, Dubai, London, Paris, Vienna, Berlin, Frankfurt, Zurich, Geneva, New York and Washington D.C.
+Ladane (pronounced LA-dan) has been based in and/or reported from Tehran, Beirut, Muscat, Dubai, London, Paris, Vienna, Berlin, Frankfurt, Zurich, Geneva, New York and Washington D.C.

 A frequent commentator on Bloomberg TV & radio, she has moderated panels for the Atlantic Council, Johns Hopkins University, Columbia University, the Europe-Iran forum in Zurich, and the Emirates Literature Festival in Dubai.